patsprice/https-github.com-bretfisher-container.training/slides/logistics-bret-2.md

-## Swarm Orchestration - Features and Workflows

-### Setup: test connection, create 3 instances, chill out
+## Setup: login, create 3 instances, chill out

-- Log in with Docker ID to https://workshop.play-with-docker.com
+- Log in with Docker ID to https://dockr.ly/bret

 - Create three instances (we'll do most work on node1)